 The effectiveness of the remediation efforts will be measured by several means.
-During operation of each system the equipment will be monitored; during and after system operation site sampling will be used to measure the change in concentrations of site compounds of concern in selected media; and after the remediation is completed, the site will be monitored for a period of time in order to track the concentrations of site compounds.
+During operation of each system the equipment will be monitored: during and after system operation site sampling will be used to measure the change in concentrations of site compounds of concern in selected media; and after the remediation is completed, the site will be monitored for a period of time in order to track the concentrations of site compounds.

 7-01.
-PARAMETERS.
-CONDITIONS.
-PROCEDURES, AND PROTOCOLS TO DETERMINE EFFECTIVENESS
+PARAMETERS, CONDITIONS, PROCEDURES.
+AND PROTOCOLS TO DETERMINE EFFECTIVENESS

 To evaluate the effectiveness of the SVE. soil vapor will be analyzed monthly, and groundwater will be semi-annually sampled and analyzed.
 The results will be used to determine what level of remediation effort is continued.
-Once remediation is achieved, confirmational soil samples will be collected.
+Once remediation is achieved, confirmational coil samples will be collected.
 Three soil sampling locations will be established (based on input from NYSDEC) in both the former degreaser area and the former drum storage area.
-Samples at these locations, down to the specified remediation depths (3.5 teet [or 6 inches deeper than the trench. whichever is deeper] in the drum storage area and 14 feet in the degreaser room area), will be collected and analyzed for VOCs.
+Samples at ihese locations. down to the specified remediation depths (3.5 feet [or 6 inches deeper than the trench, whichever is deeper] in the drum storage area and 14 fcet in the degreaser room area), will be collected and analyzed for VOCs.
 Soil sample containing the concentration highest of the VOCs, based on field screening will be analyzed.
 If operational data indicates additional soil sampling is needed in other areas, it will be considered and locations will be selected based on Dollinger's opinion and NYSDEC's input.
-Groundwater from wells within or immediately adjacent to the remediation areas, will also be samples.
-Figure 6 shows the proposed approximate soil sampling locations.
-When acceptable concentrations are measured at these locations, locations at the perimeter of the remediation area will be sampled.
+Groundwater from wells within or immediately adjacent to the remediation areas. will also be samples.
+Figure 6 shows the proposed approximate soil sampling locations at the perimeter of the remediation area will be sampled.

-For the soil and sediment removal activity the effectiveness will be measured by the results of contirmational sampling conducted on the materials that remain in place.
+For the soil and sediment removal activity the effectiveness will be measured by the results of confirmational sampling conducted on the materials that remain in place.
 The purpose of this sampling will be to evaluate if further removal efforts are necessary.